11 Creative Writing Portfolio Examples & How to Create Yours

 She chose three different but harmonizing colors to her project thumbnails, adding the brands’ and the social media platforms’ logos on them for a crystal clear overview.
 Each leads to a separate project page, with specific samples and more explanation on what she did exactly.

-Overall, her portfolio is visually appealing, easy to navigate, and showcases her skills and expertise perfectly.
+Overall, this writing portfolio example is visually appealing, easy to navigate, and showcases her skills and expertise perfectly.
 She created it using Copyfolio, and the “Typewriter” template.

 Deeya starts her page with a Hemingway quote: “There is nothing to writing.
 All you do is sit down at a typewriter and bleed.”
 A true sign of a creative writer.

 She follows it by a portrait and a short introduction talking about her life-long passion for writing.
 Scrolling down you can then see her various projects: you can see six on this image, but she decided to showcase twelve overall.

 For every project she chose a black-and-white thumbnail, keeping her entire site monochrome and moody.
 These mostly lead to websites and social media profiles she’s worked on, so visitors can see her words live, in action.

 This creative writing portfolio website was made with Copyfolio’s “Journal’ template, combined with the “Ink” color palette.

 As her portfolio website states right away, Joanna is a creative writer and performer.
 Her one-pager website starts with a serene picture of a lake with some twinkling lights far away.

 Underneath, she showcases multiple of her projects, divided into categories.
 Each category has a title and a circular picture above, so it’s always clear what kind of samples you’re looking at.

 Format-wise, Joanna’s samples are mostly PDFs and embedded videos.